Cologler/show-argv-rust/README.md

-# show-argv-rust
+# show-argv

- a simplest app to show argv (for debug purpose)
+a simplest app to show argv (for debug purpose).